 The July Air Conditioner is the easiest window air conditioner we’ve installed, and it has an aesthetically pleasing appearance to complement your interior decor.

-Installation of the July Air Conditioner was a breeze.
-First, you install the unit’s border and side panels, and then pop the AC in.
-The process took 15 minutes, and another five minutes to download and connect to the July app (available for iOS and Android).
+The July was the safest and easiest AC install we’ve done.
+For those who live in multi-story apartments, AC installation can be a harrowing — and dangerous — experience.
+July makes the process much easier by having you first install the unit’s border and side panels securely into the window.
+Then you pop the AC unit in — the frame ensures there’s no risk of accidentally dropping your AC out the window.
+The process took 15 minutes, and another five minutes to download and connect to the July app.
 In addition to the usual array of features, the app lets you set a schedule.
 I paired it with Amazon Alexa for voice control.

-While most air conditioners are boring-looking at best and an eye sore at worst, the July Air Conditioner features an aesthetically pleasing, minimalist design and six cover options to match your home’s decor.
-You can also add plexiglass side panels for extra natural light.
+It’s very aesthetically pleasing and can do double duty as an air purifier.
+While most air conditioners are boring-looking at best and an eyesore at worst, the July Air Conditioner features an aesthetically pleasing, minimalist design and six cover options to match your home’s decor.
+You can also add plexiglass side panels for extra natural light, which is a boon for city-dwellers who pause at the idea of sacrificing their one good window to an AC all summer.
+For $30 extra, you can also add on an air purifying filter, which eliminates the need to keep another bulky appliance around and might make you feel a little better about breathing in the city air.

 James Brains/Business Insider